MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/push.md

 Before a new push subscription is created, Microsoft Edge checks whether the user has granted the PWA permission to receive notifications.

-If the user has not granted the PWA permission to receive notifications, the user is prompted by the browser for permission.
+If the user hasn't granted the PWA permission to receive notifications, the user is prompted by the browser for permission.
 If the user doesn't grant permission to the browser, the request to `registration.pushManager.subscribe` throws a `DOMException`.

 The following code snippet shows how to subscribe to push notifications in your PWA: